pkh/HashCrasher/README.md

 #### Python-Flavored Password Recovery

-A Python tool to recover a variety of hashes.
-As of 0.0.1 limited to numerical passwords of 1-6 characters using a keyspace of 0-9.
+A Python tool to recover a variety of hashes via brute-force.
+As of 0.0.2 limited to numerical passwords of 1-6 characters using a keyspace of 0-9.
 HashCrasher does not _YET_ support hashes with salt.

 The following hash types are currently supported: